-Artists, designers and residents transformed five metered parking spaces in downtown Annapolis into temporary public parks on Friday.
+Artists, designers and citizens transformed five metered parking spaces in downtown Annapolis into temporary public parks on Friday.

 "I am committed to fostering an environment in which we are not afraid to try new things," Mayor Josh Cohen said in a press release.
 "Park(ing) Day in Annapolis is a great example of how the community and City Hall can come together to make cool things happen."

-The parks were out from about 10 a.m. to 6 p.m.
+The parks were out from around 10 a.m. to 6 p.m.
 If you missed your chance to see them, here's a quick tour:

 1) Zachary’s Jewelers—Bignell Watkins Hasser Architects